Dear Family, your Operation Maths guide to Weight

 Category : Uncategorized

-Dear Family, listed below are some practical suggestions as to how you might support your children’s understanding of the maths topic of weight.
+Dear Family, below is a brief guide to understanding the topic of weight, as well as some practical suggestions as to how you might support your children’s understanding at home.
 Also below, are a series of links to digital resources that will help both the children, and you, learn more about weight.
-The digital resources are organised according to approximate class level.
+The digital resources are organised according to approximate class level:

 Practical Suggestions for all Children